Metron-Project/metron-project.github.io/blog/2026-08-01-july-update/index.md

 date: 2026-07-31
 ---

-July brought a new 5-star issue rating system, the ability to chain reading lists into a larger reading order, a couple of handy API additions, and a round of work keeping scrapers off the site.
+July brought a new 5-star issue rating system, the ability to chain reading lists into a larger reading order, alternative series names, a name-search performance fix, and a couple of handy API additions.
 We also shipped two things big enough to get their own posts this month: [supporter-based API rate limit tiers](/blog/supporter-rate-limits) and [MetronInfo v1.1](/blog/metroninfo-v1-1).
 Here's everything else that landed.

 <!-- truncate -->